matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Clarify that supported codecs should follow the WebRTC spec
 The Matrix spec does not mandate particular audio or video codecs, but instead defers to the WebRTC spec.
-A compliant matrix VoIP client will behave in the same wau as a supported 'browser' in terms of what codecs it supports and what variants thereof.
-The latest WebRTC specification applies, so clients should keeps up to date with new versions of the WebRTC specification whether or not there have been any changes to the Matrix spec.
+A compliant matrix VoIP client will behave in the same way as a supported 'browser' in terms of what codecs it supports and what variants thereof.
+The latest WebRTC specification applies, so clients should keep up to date with new versions of the WebRTC specification whether or not there have been any changes to the Matrix spec.

 ## Potential issues